Skip to content

 What is onboarding and why does it matter?

 In every employee experience, there are certain points that are more memorable and meaningful than others.
-These engagement make-or-break points are known as moments that matter – and you guessed it – onboarding is one of them.
+These engagement make-or-break points are known as “moments that matter” – and you guessed it – onboarding is one of them.

-By bringing new employees on board thoughtfully, you set the stage for an engaged, confident and fulfilled workforce.
+By bringing new employees on board thoughtfully, you set the stage for an engaged, confident, and fulfilled workforce.
 And this in turn helps your employees care about your company – win-win!
 It’s all part of what makes a great company culture.

-Here’s 7 tips to help onboard new hires for a positive company culture…
+Here are 7 tips to help onboard new hires for a positive company culture…

 1) Break out the binders

-No doubt, your employee will have a lot of questions.
+No doubt, your employee will have a load of questions.
 But they might not come up at the most convenient times.
 That’s why a binder filled with helpful info about the office is a crucial part of onboarding.

-Fill it with handy reference material about their job role and the company in general to show you care that they get comfortable.
+Fill it with handy reference material about their job role and the company, in general, to show you care that they get comfortable.

 A killer binder for your company should include:

-• A calendar marked with company outings and meetings.
-(Gotta know when the office happy hour is!)
+• A calendar marked with company outings and meetings (gotta know when the office happy hour is!).

 • A map of fun things to do in the area — comedy clubs, great restaurants, date night bars and pub quizzes.

-• A personalized welcome letter
+• A personalized welcome letter.

 2) Get your swag on